upros/tls-pok/draft-friel-tls-eap-dpp.md

 --- abstract

 This document defines a mechanism that enables a bootstapping device to establish trust and mutually authenticate against a network.
 Boostrapping devices have a public private key pair, and this mechanism enables a network server to prove to the device that it knows the public key, and the device to prove to the server that it knows the private key.
-The mechanism leverages existing TLS standards and can be used in an EAP exchange.
+The mechanism leverages existing DPP and TLS standards and can be used in an EAP exchange.

 --- middle